This article covers how to setup the firewall on the Preseem element to block access to services such as SSH.

 Test and Save

 After making the above changes, test that your management IP addresses can use the SSH and cockpit services.
 Also, check from a non-whitelisted IP to ensure that access is blocked.
+If you have problems, you can either connect on console or reboot the device to gain access again.
 Once you are comfortable that everything is working, the configuration can be saved with the following command:

 Note: If the command above is not executed, the firewall configuration will not be restored on reboot.